Aboriginal deaths in custody: Recent totals and analyses

-1991 – June 2020: A total of at least Indigenous 437 deaths in custody have been recorded since 1991.
+1991 – June 2020: A total of at least 437 Indigenous deaths in custody have been recorded since 1991.

 2008 – June 2020: The Guardian's Deaths Inside database, tracking all Indigenous deaths in custody between 1 January 2008 and 5 June 2020, was created by Guardian Australia reporters, using all available data available from coronial and other sources.
 It also includes all deaths that occurred in the presence of police officers, including those caused by self-inflicted injuries.
 It also includes deaths occurring during a police pursuit or traffic intercept by police.

 The total number is of deaths recorded is 164, with Western Australia recording the highest number for a state or territory (54).
 Of the total, 72 deaths were attributed to medical issues; 23 to self-harm and 23 to traffic accidents.
 Further analysis of the data showed that agencies "failed to follow all of their own procedures in 41% of cases where Indigenous people died"; and in the cases of 38% of Indigenous deaths, required medical care at some point was not given.
 In 42% of all deaths in custody (all races), "mental health or cognitive impairment was a factor", but Indigenous people with a diagnosed mental condition, including brain injury and foetal alcohol syndrome, did not receive the required care in 49% of cases.
 Another finding was that Indigenous women fared worse than men in terms of receiving all appropriate medical care and the authorities following procedures.

 July 2018 – June 2019: The AIC report published in December 2020 (the most recent as of April 2021) reports on deaths between July 2018 and June 2019.
 The data tables in Appendices B, C and D can be downloaded in Excel format.
 (See table below.)